ybizeul/ybFeed/README.md

 in the feed directory)
 - Most modern browser won't honor loog cookie lifetime, some alternative authentication would be needed to get access once the cookie is expired
-- Mobile usage is pretty limited as you cannot paste data currently
 - Security could probably be improved, tokens and PINs are stored in clear on the filesystem
 - No rate control or capacity limits, quite exposed to flooding as it is